-I publish on a variety of topics which interest me in the global history of the United States.
+I publish on a variety of topics which interest me, mostly about music and about the global history of the United States.

 Please see my research page for more detailed information on my current projects.
-I talk more about my work on ethnomusicological topics here.
+I talk more about my work on musical topics here.

 My published books:

 Daniel S. Margolies, Umut Özsu, Maïa Pal, Ntina Tzouvala, eds., The Extraterritoriality of Law: History, Theory, Politics (Politics of Transnational Law) Routledge, 2019.

 Editor, Companion to Harry S. Truman (Wiley-Blackwell, 2012)

 Spaces of Law in American Foreign Relations: Extradition and Extraterritoriality in the Borderlands and Beyond, 1877-1898.
 (Athens: University of Georgia Press, 2011).

 Henry Watterson and the New South: The Politics of Empire, Free Trade, and Globalization.
 (Lexington: University Press of Kentucky, 2006).